Back to blog

 When does perimenopause start?

-Typical age of onset: 40-48 years, though it can start earlier.
+Typical age of onset, as a guide: 40-48 years, though it can start earlier or go unnoticed for a while.

 Key data: